DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 In function ``by_value`` the statement ``x = 99;`` changes the copy provided.
 The value of ``x`` is printed, but is destroyed when ``x`` goes out of scope on line 6.

-And no special character is needed of you want to use a function that takes a reference
+And no special character is needed of you want to use a function that takes a reference:

 .. code-block:: cpp